#Ad – This is a collaborative post

 I know that it can all seem a little daunting at first when you are looking to go into business, but don’t let it put you off.
 Working for yourself can be such a rewarding time and can open so many doors that working for someone else can not.
-However, I always say to people work smarter not harder.
+However, I always say to people to work smarter not harder.

-If you are able to outsource some of the work and the costing adds up to the time saved, then do it.
+If you are able to outsource some of the work and the cost adds up to the time saved, then do it.
 It is not something to be ashamed of when you outsource some support.
 For example, if the cost of you arranging dropshipping saves time on packaging and postage, that time can be reinvested back into marketing or brand building.

 I would love to know if you have a craft shop or hobby that makes you a little bit of income, it is always something I really would have liked to do however the practical side of it did not stack up around my other commitments.

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link